Kabi4/GettingStartWithRuby/14.Blocks,Procs,Lamdas/readme.md

   - Block update values of local variables within the block.
   - Method can be invoked over and over but block is only invoked by method.
   - Block kind of isolates actions away from the method.

+ ## Yield Keyword
+  - Yield keyword is used inside a function with a block must attached to it.
+  - When yields is called it pause the execution of function and execute the block code.
+  - Block act as the method and return the last evaluated value of the block.
+  - Block return value must not be explicit to define it should be implict and only return by Ruby itself.
+  - You can call as many times you want to call the yield between the function.
+  - Syntax: `def methodName { BLOCK_CONTENT }`.